dukdukg00se/memory-card/README.md

 ## Future Improvements

-- Add levels to the game, with higher levels corresponding to an increase in the card deck size
+- Add levels to the game, with higher levels corresponding to an increase in deck size
-- Add loading spinner
+- Add a loading spinner
-- Add favicon to page
+- Add a favicon to page

 ## Credits

-- Design inspired by and assets from [TheOnlyHamster](https://github.com/Theonlyhamstertoh/planet-cards).
+- Design inspired by and card images from [TheOnlyHamster](https://github.com/Theonlyhamstertoh/planet-cards).
 All logic and code is original.